“Is CCA treated timber safe? Is it still sold in South Africa and what are the health effects?”

 Chromated Copper Arsenate (CCA ) Health Effects and Dangers

-As mentioned earlier, there have been various studies and speculations on the safety of pressure treated wood, it has been deemed safe to use.
+As mentioned earlier, there have been various studies and speculations where the question remains: ”Is CCA Treated Timber safe?”.
+It has been deemed safe to use.
 Therefore the sale of CCA Treated Wood has not been prohibited by the South African government.

 Because of the harsh chemicals that are used in the treatment of wood, there are some precautions that you have to look out for when working with CCA Treated Timber.